albertothedev/minesweeper/README.md

    npm run install
    ```

-2. Builds the images for the frontend, the backend, and the database and creates two containers from them.
+2. Builds the images for the frontend, the backend, and the database and creates three containers from them.

    ```sh
    npm run start